kiorpesc/AutoNAZA/README.md

 DONE 3 - Control data can be sent via cellular data link to anywhere in the country with minimal (read:acceptable) delay

-      -Sends via TCP sockets, will try UDP as an alternative.
+      -Sends data via TCP sockets, will try UDP as an alternative.

 4 - GPS location and compass heading - need external hardware (GPS, magnetometer)